TAMUCGIS/LIME-GIS/README.md

-# SpatialDM
+# LIME GIS

 QGIS Plugin to run data mining algorithms on spatial datasets.

 ## General Overview

-SpatialDM is QGIS Plugin designed to run classification algorithms on spatial data.
+LIME GIS is QGIS Plugin designed to run classification algorithms on spatial data.
 It is compatible with both multi-band raster layers and comma separated values (CSV) files.
 Currently three classifiers have been implemented:

 * Decision Tree Classifier
 * AdaBoost Classifier